crest-summit/summit-email-templates/proposal/compliance/phsNotice.md

 [/@wrap]

 [@wrap]
-To help you meet the deadlines outlined in the [Proposal Submission Policy & Guildelines] (http://osp.vt.edu/sites/osp.vt.edu/files/osp-10-01-guidelines-for-timely-proposal-submission.pdf), you will begin receiving reminder emails two business days before your proposal’s target due date.
+To help you meet the deadlines outlined in the [Proposal Submission Policy & Guildelines] (http://osp.vt.edu/sites/osp.vt.edu/files/osp-10-01-guidelines-for-timely-proposal-submission.pdf), you will begin receiving reminder notices two business days before your proposal’s target due date.
 [/@wrap]

 [@wrap]
-Please login to Summit to communicate with the assigned Pre Award Associate for this proposal, should you have questions or need assistance with this proposal.
+**Please login to Summit to communicate with the assigned Pre Award Associate for this proposal, should you have questions or need assistance with this proposal.**
 [/@wrap]

 ------------------------------------------------------------------------